FarronF/limerick-council-meetings/meetings/2020/02/17-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 20th January 2020.md

 Park Enabling Association for €15,000.
 The motion was proposed by Councillor

-Hourigan and seconded by Councillor Daly.---
+Hourigan and seconded by Councillor Daly.
+---
 6

 A progress report and presentation on the project as outlined in the notice of